provectus/swiss-army-kube/example/CONFIGURE.md

 * [Amazon EC2 Accelerated Computing Instances](https://aws.amazon.com/ec2/instance-types/#Compute_Optimized)

-All nodes of a cluster are labeled with node type (Common, Spot, GPU, CPU).
+All nodes of a cluster are labeled with node type (Common, GPU, CPU).
 When you deploy an app, you can use Kubernetes tools to specify which group of nodes to deploy this particular app to.

 * [Check all Amazon EC2 Instance Types.](https://aws.amazon.com/ec2/instance-types/)